- AHT makes a poor agent target but remains an important number for call centers to monitor

 Luckily, all your customers come with their own unique number; their phone number!
 Using CTI, your IVR system can identify each customer based on the phone number alone.

 Is that a massive time saver?
 Cumulatively, yes!

 More importantly, it’s what customers want.
 Around 70% of customers expect you to know who they are and what they’ve purchased immediately.

 So let your agents get straight into problem solving – rather than figuring out who exactly they’re talking to.

-#2 Let your IVR do the data collection
+#2 Let your call center IVR do the data collection

 Have you noticed that a lot of modern restaurants give the waiters iPads?

 When you place your order with them, the details go directly to the kitchen so the chef can start cooking.

 It’s definitely better than the old system of running hastily scribbled notes back and forth.